sq - Man Page

 When a detached message is verified, no output is produced.
 Detached signatures are often used to sign software packages.

 Verification is only successful if there is no bad signature, and the number of successfully verified signatures reaches the threshold configured with the `--signatures` parameter.
-If the verification fails, the program terminates with an exit status indicating failure.
-In addition to that, the last 25 MiB of the message are withheld, i.e. if the message is smaller than 25 MiB, no output is produced, and if it is larger, then the output will be truncated.
+If the verification fails, the program terminates with an exit status indicating failure, and the output file is deleted.
+If the output was sent to stdout, then the last 25 MiB of the message are withheld (consequently, if the message is smaller than 25 MiB, no output is produced).

 A signature is considered to have been authenticated if the signer can be authenticated.
 If the signer is provided via `--signer-file`, then the signer is considered authenticated.
 Otherwise, the signer is looked up and authenticated using the Web of Trust.
 If at least one User ID can be fully authenticated, then the signature is considered to have been authenticated.
 If the signature includes a Signer User ID subpacket, then only that User ID is considered.
 Note: the User ID need not be self signed.